Water--Where Has It Gone? (6th Grade)

 Taylor, Mildred D. The Well.
 New York: Puffin Books, 1995.
 ISBN 0-14-038642-4

 Begin class by asking students to estimate the amount of water they use each day.
 Have students write down their estimates and put them aside for future reference.

-Arrangethe class into groups of three or four students and give the group a copy of Student Recording Sheet for Water Usage (Attachment Two).
+Arrange the class into groups of three or four students and give the group a copy of Student Recording Sheet for Water Usage (handout below).
 Ask the class to brainstorm all the ways they can think of that they use water every day.

 Compile a class list of the answers the groups made and record it on chart paper.